pombredanne/jsplumb.github.io/_posts/2014-01-28-integrating-jekyll-and-yuidoc.md

 </head>
 ```

-So here, the template makes use of four parameters:
+The template makes use of four parameters:

 - htmlTitle
 - yuiGridsUrl